Surrogacy Insights

 This groundbreaking decision paved the way for legal recognition of parental rights in surrogacy cases, allowing intended parents to have their names entered on the original birth certificate.

-However, surrogacy practices often operated in a legal gray area.
+However, surrogacy practices often operate in a legal gray area.
 Court decisions granting intended parents this right appeared to conflict with the Civil Code, which identifies the gestational mother as the legal parent.
-While this ambiguity attracted fertility tourism it also raised significant concerns about the exploitation of vulnerable women and potential human trafficking.
+While this ambiguity attracted fertility tourism, it also raised significant concerns about the exploitation of vulnerable women and potential human trafficking.

 Tightening Restrictions